 Although founded in San Diego, Hash House a Go Go has become a Vegas staple with four locations throughout the valley.
 Offering five takes on eggs Benedict and seven signature hashes, the ingredient-driven menu has enough variety to please both locals and tourists.

-Jake & Eli
+Jack & Eli